nb88202/2022_NFL_Analytics/README.md

    Tackles.csv [gameId, playId,nflId, tackle, assist, forcedFumble,pff_missedTackle ]

 ## Tools Used
-   All work will be imported and created in PowerBI
+   All work will be in Python for cleaning of tables and PowerBI for analysis.

 ## Workflow and Logic

-   1. Clean and create tables.
+#### Clean and create tables
    Cleaning csv files includes Games_cleaning.py  ->  remove unnecessary columns while adding new columns of home_winner (bool), Id of game winner and Id of loser for summary later.

-      Cleaning players.csv -> remove unnecessary columns
+   Cleaning players.csv is done in Players_cleaning.py -> remove unnecessary columns

+   Cleaning plays.csv done in Plays_cleaning.py -> Remove unnecessary columns

    Create new tables in PowerBi using DAX

-   2. Set up a Data Model in PowerBi
+#### Import and Set up a Data Model in PowerBi

 ![alt text](images/dm.png)

+## Results

-   3. Extract Teams Win Loss data in PowerBI  with slicers for each team and each week (Overview)
+Extract Teams Win Loss data in PowerBI  with slicers for each team and each week (Overview)

 ![alt text](images/te.png)